aws-cloudformation/cfn-lint/README.md

 (`setopt -s globstar` for sh/bash, `setopt extended_glob` for zsh).

 ##### Exit Codes
 `cfn-lint` will return a non zero exit if there are any issues with your template.
-The value is dependent on the sevirity of the issues found.
+The value is dependent on the severity of the issues found.
 For each level of discovered error `cfn-lint` will use bitwise OR to determine the final exit code.
 This will result in these possibilities.

 - 0 is no issue was found
 - 2 is an error